 New Start Center for Recovery is a 30-bed, free-standing facility located on the campus of Intermountain Hospital in Boise, Idaho.
 This program is focused on adults who are seeking treatment for the use or abuse of alcohol, illicit drugs or prescription medications who may also have issues with past trauma, depression, post-traumatic stress, anxiety or other emotional and mental health concerns.

 New Start is an inpatient treatment program integrating substance abuse treatment with medical and nursing care, mental health issue management; as well as case management, group counseling and individual sessions.
 The program offers a balanced, flexible approach to the treatment of substance abuse diagnoses.

-Treatment is initiated with the stabilization of the patient based on their presenting needs, and occurs in a safe and supporting environment.
+Treatment is initiated with the stabilization of the patient based on their presenting needs, and occurs in a secure and supporting environment.
 If an individual requires a monitored, managed detox and evaluation, this can be accomplished as an initial step of the New Start program.

 The focus of New Start is on the recovery process, with an additional strong emphasis on the stressors and trauma that often accompany addiction.